DATE: Wednesday, October 16

-Download the Spring Yongmudo Promotion Examination Application (PDF; 2.4MB):
+Download the Summer Yongmudo Promotion Examination Application (PDF; 2.4MB):

 See below for the eligibility requirements to participate in the exam.